 Yes, you read that right.
 Crowdfunding – the online platform better known for soliciting microdonations – can also provide charities with big gifts, Liz Henderson finds.

-The American major gifts specialist, Gail Perry (pictured right), has named crowdfunding as a platform for reaching major donors.
+The US major gifts specialist, Gail Perry (pictured right), has named crowdfunding as a platform for reaching major donors.

 Talking to F&P in between masterclasses she has been running in Australia for the consultancy, Xponential, Perry said she was "surprised" at the potential to secure major gifts via crowdfunding that she has seen emerging recently in the US.